JackSzwergold/Preworn-Main/markdown/tutorials/Using an Ubuntu Linux Server 1.md

     sudo nano /etc/motd.tail

-And simply copy & paste the ASCII-art-like banner that was just created into that `motd.tail`.
+And simply copy and paste the ASCII-art-like banner that was just created into that `motd.tail`.
 Now log out and log back in to see that banner appear once you have successfully logged in.

 Additionally, there are some other scripts that run when you login that I find to be annoying—and only get in the way—that I prefer to disable.